micheam/go-pipeline/README.md

 ## IO Sinks and Sources

 - [x] FromReader  - Emits the contents of a io.Reader.
-- [ ] ToWriter    - Create a sink which will write incoming Byte to a given io.Writer.
+- [ ] WriteTo     - Create a sink which will write incoming Byte to a given io.Writer.

 ## Fan-out